kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 #

-<br/>The workflow of the app is as follows:
+The workflow of the app is as follows:

 1. Acquire and prepare lidar point clouds in .las format through classifying. cleaning, cliping and merging to create areas of interest.